reethuthota/Shipment-Service/README.md

 3. Access the DApp in your browser at http://localhost:3000.

-## Usage

-- Connect to MetaMask or any Ethereum wallet that supports the Sepolia testnet.
-- Create orders by specifying items and quantities.
-- Track the status of your orders.
-- If you're the owner, mark orders as shipped and generate OTPs for customers to accept.
-- Customers can accept orders by providing the OTP generated during shipping.
-- Customers can cancel orders if they are still in the processing stage and receive refunds.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.